Introduction to Sex and Gender Based Medicine- what it is and why you should care

 Jeannette Marie Wolfe, MD

-Dr. Jeannette Wolfe is an Associate Professor of Emergency Medicine at the University of Massachusetts Medical School/Baystate Campus.
+Dr. Jeannette Wolfe is Professor of Emergency Medicine and the Joy McCann endowed Professor of Women at the University of Massachusetts Medical School, Baystate Campus.
 She has spent her entire attending career working and teaching in one of the busiest emergency departments in the Northeast.

 Accreditation